iamdempa/challenge/README.md

 - `app-chart/` - This directory encompasses the Helm chart for deploying the REST API on Kubernetes.

 > **Note:** In here, we have made the helm chart `DRY` (Don't Repeat Yourself).
 By this, it means, we are using the same helm chart for different customers.
 Values are dynamically assigned for each user.
 The differentaition happens at the ***Values.yaml** level.
-The more details about this can be read in the [3.
-Application Architecture and the Solution](#3-application-architecture-and-the-solution) section
+The more details about this can be read in the [🏛️ Application Architecture and the Solution](#-application-architecture-and-the-solution) section

-## 3. Application Architecture and the Solution
+## 🏛️ Application Architecture and the Solution

 ![Architecture Diagram](architecture_diagram.png "Architecture Diagram")